 The draft of the Scoping Report was sent out to responsible Environmental Authorities in the programme area in June 2021.
 In both countries a written scoping procedure was carried out, collecting written responses and comments.
 In Slovenia, this process was finalized with an online scoping workshop, organized on September 7th, 2021.
 Based on received responses and comments the final version of Scoping Report was prepared in October 2021.
-The SEA team used the inputs form the scoping procedure to define environmental objectives of the Environmental Report and indicators used to assess impacts of the IP on the environment.
+The SEA team used the inputs from the scoping procedure to define environmental objectives of the Environmental Report and indicators used to assess impacts of the IP on the environment.
+A summary of the replies to comments by both the SEA and the IP teams is the subject of Annex 1 to the present Environmental Report.